 What Are the Incentives?

 The Labour government hopes to convince Australian drivers to buy zero-emission electric vehicles.
-If the incentives are enacted, consumers who buy electric vehicles or zero-emission vehicles would not have to pay a stamp duty and could register their car for free for five years.
-For example, a consumer who buys a $40,000 electric vehicle could save $2155 in stamp and registration fees over five years.
+If the incentives rollout, consumers who purchase electric vehicles or zero-emission vehicles would not have to pay stamp duty and could register their car for free for five years, for example, a consumer who buys a $40,000 electric vehicle could save $2155 in stamp and registration fees over five years.
 A purchaser of an $80,000 electric vehicle could save $3755.
-The Compulsory Third Party insurance premium, the Lifetime Support Scheme Levy and administration fees would still be required for electric vehicle buyers.
+The Compulsory Third Party insurance premium, the Lifetime Support Scheme Levy and administration fees would still be payable by electric vehicle buyers.

 One of the leading causes of climate change is the burning of oil and other fossil fuels, according to the Australian Department of the Environment and Energy.
 The South Australian Minister for Sustainability, Environment, Conservation and Climate Change, Ian Hunter, announced the proposed electric vehicle incentives on February 23, 2018.
 He described the measures as part of Labour’s commitment to the state’s “clean and green” reputation.

 Labour is presenting the incentives as a step toward reducing carbon fuel emissions from the state’s transport sector.
 In the city of Adelaide, for example, cars contribute 90 per cent of the city’s transport emissions, which make up 35 per cent of Adelaide’s carbon emissions.
 Hunter stated that the proposed incentives would be the latest step toward making Adelaide the world’s first carbon-neutral city.
 Previous decarbonising measures in the city include investments in a Tesla battery storage facility and recharging centres throughout the Adelaide area.